SCSNebula/SCSNebula/README.md

 - 👋 Hi, I’m @SCSNebula
 - 👀 I’m interested in ...
-Blockchain
+Blockchain and Data Analysis
 - 🌱 I’m currently learning ...
-Solidity and Java
+Solidity, Javascript, SQL, and Python
 - 💞️ I’m looking to collaborate on ...
 Smart Contract Learning
 - 📫 How to reach me ...